ligolang/ligo/gitlab-pages/docs/advanced/mutation-testing.md

 help in finding out entrypoints that are not covered by the tests.

-Consider the following test, which deploys a contract passed as an argument (of the same type as `main` above), and then tests that the entrypoint `Add(7)` works as intended on an initial storage `5`:
+Consider the following test, which deploys a contract passed as an argument, and then tests that the entrypoint `Add(7)` works as intended on an initial storage `5`: